HuguesBriqueler/HuguesBriqueler/README.md

 - 👋
 -->

-## Here are some views of my last big project :
+## Here are some views of Eco'Tick project :

 <table>
   <tr>